Fort Bragg Game: Game

 MLB allowed each team to carry an additional position player on their active roster; the Braves called up Ronnier Mustelier from the Triple-A Gwinnett Braves, while the Marlins called up Yefri Pérez from the Double-A Jacksonville Suns.
 Neither player appeared in the game and Mustelier never played in a game in Major League Baseball.

 Recap

 The Braves served as the home team, while the Marlins were the visitors.
 Adam Conley was the starting pitcher for Miami, and Matt Wisler started for Atlanta.
 The game was scoreless through four innings.
-In the fifth inning, Adeiny Hechavarria hit a triple and scored on a run batted in (RBI) single by J. T. Realmuto.
-Realmuto scored after singles by Martín Prado and Christian Yelich.
-The Braves had the bases loaded in the fifth inning, but failed to score.
+In the fifth inning, Adeiny Hechavarria hit a lead-off triple and scored on a single by J. T. Realmuto, who later scored on a single by Christian Yelich.
+In the bottom of the fifth, the Braves loaded the bases but did not score.